James Van Allen: World War II

-In August 1939, Van Allen joined the Department of Terrestrial Magnetism (DTM) of the Carnegie Institution in Washington, D.C. as a Carnegie Research Fellow.
-In the summer of 1940, he joined DTM's national defense efforts with his appointment to a staff position in Section T with the National Defense Research Committee (NDRC) in Washington, D.C., where he worked on the development of photoelectric and radio proximity fuzes, which are detonators that increase the effectiveness of anti-aircraft fire.
-Another NDRC project later became the atomic bomb Manhattan Project in 1941.
-With the outbreak of World War II, the proximity fuze work was transferred to the newly created Applied Physics Laboratory (APL) of Johns Hopkins University in April 1942.
-He worked on improving the ruggedness of vacuum tubes subject to the vibration from a gun battery.
-The work at APL resulted in a new generation of radio-proximity fuses for anti-aircraft defense of ships and for shore bombardment.
+In August 1939, Van Allen joined the Department of Terrestrial Magnetism (DTM) of the Carnegie Institution as a research fellow.
+Beginning in 1940, he worked under Section T of the National Defense Research Committee (NDRC) on the development of photoelectric and radio proximity fuzes, detonators designed to increase the effectiveness of anti-aircraft fire.
+When this work was transferred to the newly created Applied Physics Laboratory (APL) of Johns Hopkins University in April 1942, Van Allen continued there, improving the ruggedness of vacuum tubes used in gun-battery fusing systems.

-Van Allen was commissioned as a U.S. Navy lieutenant in November 1942 and served for 16 months on a succession of South Pacific Fleet destroyers, instructing gunnery officers and conducting tests on his artillery fuses.
-He was an assistant staff gunnery officer on the battleship USS Washington when the ship successfully defended itself against a Japanese attack during the Battle of the Philippine Sea, (June 19–20, 1944).
-For his actions at the Pacific, Van Allen was awarded four battle stars.
+Commissioned as a U.S. Navy lieutenant in November 1942, Van Allen served 16 months on South Pacific Fleet destroyers, instructing gunnery officers and field-testing the then-secret proximity fuses.
+He was assistant staff gunnery officer on the battleship USS Washington during the Battle of the Philippine Sea (June 19–20, 1944) and was awarded four battle stars.
 He was promoted to lieutenant commander in 1946.
-"My service as a naval officer was, far and away, the most broadening experience of my lifetime," he wrote in a 1990 autobiographical essay.